Mikeexe2/Sasalele-Music-Station/README.md

   </a>
 </p>

-# What can you find in this website?
+# Features
 ✔️ Explore a huge collection of radio stations categorized into different categories (J-Pop, J-Rock, Anime OST, K-Pop, Vocaloid, Nightcore...)
+✔️ Download M3U or M3U8 files of the radio station and listen on your device.
-✔️ Easy search function: Search stations by name or search using Radio Browser's API.
+✔️ Search stations all  around the world using Radio Browser's API.
-✔️ Enjoy your personal collection using Google Drive player.
 ✔️ Quickly search for song names and find results across your preferred search engines.
-✔️ Play M3u8 streams and watch a collection of them.
+✔️ Play M3u8 radio streams and watch video streams.
+✔️ Login to Google and play your music collection using Google Drive player.
-✔️ Access a range of tools for downloading, editing, and managing your MP3 files.
+✔️ Access a curated list of tools for downloading, editing, and managing your MP3 files.
 ✔️ Join the chat and share your playing song.
-✔️ Immerse yourself in Japanese language and culture by tuning into radio talk shows.
+✔️ Quickly find Japanese Podcast to listen with a curated list of good resources.

 # Submitting radio stream links or websites
 Stations are continuously added.
 If you have any suggestions for additional stations, please let me know.